Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 Infantile spasms are usually diagnosed after a video EEG that shows the abnormal hypsarrythmia pattern.
 Treatment most often consists of (most often) injections of adrenocorticotropic hormone and/or other antiepileptic medications, most commonly topiramate or vigabatrin

-The inpatient unit of the Beth Israel Comprehensive Pediatric Epilepsy Program is located in its own wing at Beth Israel Medical Center.
+The inpatient unit of the Beth Israel Comprehensive Pediatric Epilepsy Program is located in its own wing at Mount Sinai Beth Israel.
 It is a state-of-the-art six-bed unit, with its own nurse’s station, dedicated solely to the care of children with epilepsy.

 There are two private and two double rooms, a playroom and a family room.
 Wireless Internet access is available.
 Each child has his or her own DVD player, CD player and video game system.
 Two children can be monitored in the playroom, which contains two video EEG hookups.